 Failure or refusal to pay for real property after purchase at any Sheriff’s Sale will likely result in forfeiture of the down payment, and subject the buyer to punishment for contempt of court.

 Property purchased at Sheriff’s Sale does not truly belong to the purchaser until the Confirmation Entry has been filed with the Court.
 Therefore, the buyer should NOT exercise any dominion or control over the property, such as demolition, construction, or harassment of tenants.
 Any such dominion or control is strictly at the purchaser’s risk.

 Once the Confirmation Entry has been filed and the purchase price has been paid, the Sheriff’s Office will record the deed.
 The buyer will receive a Sheriff’s Deed, which will be mailed within a couple of weeks following the deep being recorded.

 Generally speaking, in accordance with applicable law, most liens are released when property is sold.
 This does not include taxes and assessments levied, but not yet due and payable.
 Please note that the Washington County Sheriff’s Office makes no representations of title in specific situations, and is not a source of title information.
 If you wish to be certain as to the status of title, you are urged to conduct your own title search or consult your own attorney.

 Pro-ration of Taxes

 PLEASE NOTE: The information contained herein is not intended to constitute legal advice and should not be relied upon as such.
 This information is in general, procedural terms only, is not directed to any specific parcel(s) or situation, and any information contained herein may or may not be applicable in specific situations.
 If you have questions regarding a specific situation, you are urged to contact your own attorney.
-If you have questions seeking information about a specific case, please review the case file at the Clerk’s Office in the courthouse.
+If you have questions seeking information about a specific case, please review the case file at the Clerk of Court’s Office in the Courthouse.

-We hope this information will prove beneficial.
-For additional information or questions, please contact Jacinda Carr by clicking here.
+For additional information or questions, contact Jacinda Carr.